George Henry White: Political career

 This portrait of George Henry White appeared in the NAACP monthly, The Crisis, shortly after his death.

 In 1880, White ran as a Republican candidate from New Bern and was elected to a single term in the North Carolina House of Representatives.
 He helped pass a law creating four state normal schools for African Americans in order to train more teachers, and was appointed in 1881 as the principal of one of the schools in New Bern.
 He helped develop the school in its early years and encourage students to go into teaching.

 In 1884, White returned to politics, winning election to the North Carolina Senate from Craven County.
-He was one of two black senators in the 1885 session along with R. S. Taylor.
-In 1886, he was elected solicitor and prosecuting attorney for the second judicial district of North Carolina, a post he held for eight years until 1894.
-While considering running for Congress, White had deferred to his brother-in-law Henry Plummer Cheatham, who was elected to the US House in 1890.
+He was, along with R. S. Taylor, one of two black senators in the 1885 session.
+In 1886, he was elected solicitor and prosecuting attorney for the second judicial district of North Carolina, a post that he held for eight years until 1894.
+While considering running for Congress, White had deferred to his brother-in-law, Henry Plummer Cheatham, who was elected to the U.S. House in 1890.

 White was a delegate to the 1896 and 1900 Republican National Conventions.
-In 1896, he was elected to the U.S. Congress representing the predominantly black Second District from his residence in Tarboro.
+In 1896, he was elected to the U.S. Congress, representing the predominantly black Second District from his residence in Tarboro.
 He defeated the white Democratic incumbent Frederick A. Woodard.
 The Republican president William McKinley carried many on his coattails, but White also benefited because a Democratic-Populist fusionist candidate had drawn off votes from Woodard.
-In addition, the 1894 legislature had repealed some laws which Democrats had used to restrict black voting, and the turnout in 1896 among black voters was 85 percent.
+In addition, the 1894 legislature had repealed some laws that Democrats had used to restrict black voting, and the turnout in 1896 among black voters was 85 percent.

 In 1898, White was re-elected in a three-way race.
 In a period of increasing disenfranchisement of blacks in the South, he was the last of five African Americans who were elected and served in Congress during the Jim Crow era of the later nineteenth century.
 There were two from South Carolina, Cheatham before him from North Carolina, and one from Virginia.
-After them, no African Americans would be elected from the South until 1972, after federal civil rights legislation was passed in 1965 to enforce constitutional voting and civil rights for citizens.
+After them, no African Americans would be elected from the South until 1972, after federal civil-rights legislation was passed in 1965 to enforce constitutional voting and civil rights for citizens.
 No African Americans were elected to Congress from North Carolina until 1992.

 Republicans since the 1880s had been calling for federal oversight of elections, to try to halt the discriminatory abuses in the South.
 Representative Henry Cabot Lodge and Senator George Hoar led a renewed effort in early 1890, when Lodge introduced a Federal Elections Bill to enforce provisions of the 15th Amendment giving citizens the right to vote.
-Henry Cheatham was the only black Congressman at the time and never gave a speech while the House considered the bill.
+Henry Cheatham was the only black Congressman at the time, and he never gave a speech while the House considered the bill.
 It narrowly passed the House in July but languished in the Senate; it was eventually filibustered by Southern Democrats, overwhelmed by debate on silver coinage to relieve economic strain in rural areas.